 Motor Vehicle Accident

-An attorney is not required to seek care at Purposed Physical Therapy for your accident.
-If you do not have an attorney, but desire to have an attory, please let us know and we can help guide you to an attorney who can work best for your case.
+An attorney is not required to seek care at Purposed Physical Therapy & Massage in Greenville SC for your accident.
+If you do not have an attorney, but desire to have an attorney, please let us know and we can help guide you to an attorney who can work best for your case.
 A referral from a medical provider may be required for Physical Therapy care, but not needed for the first 30 days of treatment.

-Purposed Physical Therapy understands that this can be a very difficult period for you and we want to make the process as simple as we can for you.
+Purposed Physical Therapy & Massage understands that this can be a very difficult period for you and we want to make the process as simple as we can for you.

 How Your Visits Can Be Cover Financially